Oceanwide Expeditions

 Oceanwide Expeditions is a Dutch company specializing in expedition-style voyages to Antarctica and the Arctic.
-The company self owns and operates a fleet of ice-strengthened vessels.
-Oceanwide provides small-scale tours that provide passengers close contact with polar wildlife, landscapes, and historical sites.
-A range of activities is also available to guests both on land and at sea.
+Oceanwide owns and operates a fleet of ice-strengthened vessels, and provides small-scale tours that provide passengers close contact with polar wildlife, landscapes, and historical sites.
+A range of activities is also available to passengers both on land and at sea.

+In addition to both polar regions, Oceanwide Expedition also offers expedition cruise itineraries visiting several sub-Antarctic islands, including South Georgia and the South Sandwich Islands.
+Other destinations include Gough Island, Tristan da Cunha, Inaccessible Island, Nightingale Island, and Saint Helena.

 History

+20th century: Foundation

 Oceanwide Expeditions has its foundations in scientific research and the Dutch Plancius Foundation.

-The origin of the Plancius Foundation lbegins with the Arctic Centre at the University of Groningen, which launched a research program investigating 17th-century Dutch whaling around Spitsbergen, the largest island of the Svalbard chain.
-With Arctic archaeology professor Louwrens Hacquebord leading the initiative, the ship Pollox was purchased in 1979 and renamed Plancius to accommodate research around the former Dutch settlement of Smeerenburg.
+The Plancius Foundation began at the Arctic Centre at the University of Groningen, which launched a research program investigating 17th-century Dutch whaling around Spitsbergen, the largest island of the Svalbard archipelago.
+With Arctic archaeology professor Louwrens Hacquebord leading the initiative, the ship Pollox was purchased in 1979 and renamed Plancius (not to be confused with the current MV Plancius operated by Oceanwide Expeditions), to accommodate research around the former Dutch settlement of Smeerenburg.

 In 1983, the Plancius Foundation was the first operator to organize yearly polar expedition cruises to the Arctic archipelago of Svalbard combining tourism with scientific research.

-Since 1993, Oceanwide Expeditions has operated in both Antarctica and the Arctic, offering expedition cruises to the Earth's most remote regions.
-In addition to both polar regions, Oceanwide Expedition also offers expedition cruise itineraries visiting several sub-Antarctic islands, including South Georgia and the South Sandwich Islands.
-Other destinations include Gough Island, Tristan da Cunha, Inaccessible Island, Nightingale Island, and Saint Helena.
+21st century: Expansion

+The MV Plancius was purchased in 2010.
+The MV Ortelius and SV Rembrandt van Rijn were acquired in 2012.
+In 2016, the MV Hondius was ordered.
+It was completed and launched in 2019.

+2020s

 From 2024, the company started offering a remote Weddell Sea itinerary, exploring additional regions of the Weddell Sea including the Luitpold Coast and Queen Maud Land.

 In December 2024, graffiti was discovered on a historic building in Whalers Bay, part of the former British Base B. On behalf of the UK Antarctic Heritage Trust, Oceanwide Expeditions successfully organised a cleanup and restoration operation in January 2025.
 This was supported by the British Antarctic Survey, the International Association of Antarctica Tour Operators (IAATO), and the Foreign, Commonwealth and Development Office (FCDO).

-In February 2025, m/v Ortelius set a new record for the most southerly position ever achieved by a passenger vessel in the Weddell Sea.
+In February 2025, MV Ortelius set a new record for the most southerly position ever achieved by a passenger vessel in the Weddell Sea.
+In 2026, the company repeated this, setting a new farthest south position in the Weddell Sea.

+In March 2026, Oceanwide Expeditions announced the signing of a Letter of Intent for the construction and delivery of two eco-sail vessels.
+Both vessels will feature hybrid sail propulsion systems, and be built from the ground up with sustainable tourism in mind.
+The vessels, with a capacity of 146 passengers each, are expected to join the existing Oceanwide Expeditions fleet from 2029.